Venture-Miner/nfboost-backoffice/docs/event-management/events/create-event.md

 # CREATE EVENT

-In the "Event management" menu, select the event item.
+In the "Event management" menu, select the "Events".

 ![1](/img/novatelaevento.png)